The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Data Appendix

 \subsection{Sex Ratio}

-The prefecture-year-age-level data on the number of women and men are from the 1950 and 1955 Population Censuses \citep{census1950pp, census1955pp}.
+The prefecture-age-level data on the number of women and men are from the official reports of the 1950 and 1955 Population Censuses (Bureau of Statistics, Office of the Prime Minister 1951a, 1956a).
 Figure~\ref{fig:sr} shows the sex ratio in the census years.
-To check the impacts of the wartime losses of men on the sex ratio, we also digitize the 1930 and 1935 Population Censuses \citep{census1930pp, census1935pp}.
-Figure~\ref{fig:sr_prewar} illustrates the sex ratios in 1930 and 1935 by age, confirming that there were no dramatic declines in the sex ratio in either year.
-In the empirical analyses, we use the adjusted sex ratio calculated from equation~\ref{asr}.
+In the empirical analyses, we used the adjusted sex ratio calculated from equation~\ref{asr}.
 Figure~\ref{fig:asr_pref} presents the adjusted sex ratio by prefecture, year, and age.
+We also digitized the 1930 and 1935 Population Censuses (Statistics Bureau of the Cabinet 1933, 1939a) to observe trends in the sex ratio in the prewar period.
+Figure~\ref{fig:sr_prewar} illustrates the sex ratios of 1930 and 1935 by age and prefecture.
+This confirms that there were no clear differences in the sex ratios measured in both years, indicating that the sex ratios before the war were stable.
+Both figures also suggest that the variations in sex ratios fluctuated more than in the postwar period (Figure~\ref{fig:sr_pref}).
+This implies that the statistics measured in the prewar period might contain more systematic noise than those measured in the post-war period.